-Below you will find a growing collection of dietary research on type 2 diabetes treatment.
+Below you will find a growing collection of dietary and health research on type 2 diabetes treatment, with a particular focus on low carbohydrate diets.

 Overview

-Most people think that when people get diagnosed with diabetes, that’s it, they’re destined to get progressively worse, take more meds and suffer bad health.
+It has long been believed that when people get diagnosed with type 2 diabetes, they’re destined to get progressively worse, take more meds and suffer bad health.
 That’s simply not the case!

-While type 2 diabetes is not reversible from a diagnostic standpoint (once a person has it, they have it), diabetes can be reversible from a physiological standpoint in many.
-That is, a person can work to gain excellent control of their blood sugar levels, keeping them within a normal healthy range so that they are functioning like a non-diabetic person.
+While type 2 diabetes is not reversible from a diagnostic standpoint (once a person has it, they have it), diabetes can be reversible from a physiological standpoint, in many.
+That is, a person can achieve normal blood sugar levels and metabolic function, and frequently reduce their need for medication.
+They can live and function like a non-diabetic person.

-Research shows this is true and in our experience with members and subscribers, people are achieving this everyday, even if they’ve had diabetes for 20 years!
+Research shows this is true (see below) and in our experience with members and subscribers, people are achieving this everyday, even if they’ve had type 2 diabetes for 20 years!

-NOTE: The majority of the research that follows is around type 2 diabetes treatment.
-It's important to differentiate ‘reduction of diabetes risk' from ‘diabetes treatment.'
+IMPORTANT NOTE: The majority of the research that follows is around type 2 diabetes treatment.
+It’s important to differentiate ‘reduction of diabetes risk’ from ‘diabetes treatment.’
 These are often lumped into the same category but they are two very different concepts.
-Here our main focus of research is on diabetes treatment, along with prediabetes diet and lifetsyle interventions.
+Here at DMP our main focus is on diabetes treatment, along with prediabetes diet and digital lifestyle interventions that get results.

 A1C: A1C is a blood test that provides an average blood sugar measurement for the past 2-3 months.
-It's a more accurate measure than blood sugar because it can't be influenced by meals a person has had today or the day before.
+It’s a more accurate measure than blood sugar because it can’t be influenced by meals a person has had today or the day before.
 A1c is provided as a percentage and the normal range is 4-6%.
-Though in some diabetic patients, a higher level of 7-8% may be more realistic.
-The goal is to encourage a person to work toward normal healthy range.
+In some diabetic patients, a higher level of 7-8% may be more realistic.
+The goal is, where possible, encourage a person to work toward a normal healthy range.

 Research shows:

-- Nutrition therapy can help people with type 2 diabetes reduce A1c levels by 0.5—2% (1).
+- Nutrition therapy can help people with type 2 diabetes reduce A1c levels by up to 2% (3,4).

-Here at DMP, we educate people about whole food intake:
+Here at DMP, we have been educating people about nutrient-dense whole food intake since 2015, with emphasis on:

 - A high intake of non starchy vegetables

-- Choosing monounsaturated fat as the predominant dietary fat
+- Choosing monounsaturated fat as the predominant dietary fat, but not avoiding nutrient-dense foods that contain polyunsaturated or saturated fats

 - A moderate intake of lower carb fruits